 - Alumni, Friends & Supporters

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Our Strategic Priorities

 We believe that our University is a special place.
 The people, the location and our culture set us apart.
-Scroll down to see what makes NUI Galway unique.
+Click on the video below to hear from some voices from around campus, and scroll down to get a sense of what makes NUI Galway unique.

 Regional, National & International Reach